Pandolphina/beestation13-public/README.md

 # BeeStation Public

-## This is a fork of the BeeStation 13 Codebase, where everyone is a contributor with push access.
+## This is a fork of the BeeStation 13 Codebase, where all pull requests are accepted.
 ## Don't worrry, the original BeeCode is still safe and sound.

 # Rules